Mature Age Apprenticeships

 What exactly are Mature Age Apprenticeships?

 An adult apprenticeship is effectively a way of learning new skills and gaining recognised qualifications whilst earning on the job itself.
 If you undertake an adult apprenticeship you become what is called an adult apprentice.
-This means you are professionally trained in a skilled trade for a certain amount of time and upon successful completion you become a qualified trades-person.

 Why start an Adult Apprenticeship?

 Mature Age Apprenticeships can be an incredibly fulfilling accomplishment, as you work whilst being trained to achieve a nationally recognised qualification.
-As a Mature Aged Apprentice you will most likely earn more than an Apprentice straight out of school and you may even discover that your current skills and experience count as credit, which could mean that the length of your training is reduced.
-Furthermore, learning a trade will open up new possibilities for you in the future, such as starting your own business in the trade itself.
-The majority of Apprenticeships are also highly flexible, which means you can complete one full-time or in a part-time basis.
+As a Mature Aged Apprentice you will most likely earn slightly more than an Apprentice straight out of school and you may even discover that your current skills and experience count as credit, which could mean that the length of your training is reduced.
+Furthermore, learning a trade could potentially open up new possibilities for you in the future, such as starting your own business in the trade itself.
+The majority of Apprenticeships are also flexible, which means you can complete one full-time or in a part-time basis.

 Who is it for?